paspalum dilatatum, dallisgrass or crowngrass collar hairs

 Paspalum.

-In the spring once temperatures warm up, Paspalum produces yellow-green leaves that look like summer grass, and as temperatures continue to increase the leaves take on a darker colour and develop into tough clumps of grass.
+In the Spring once temperatures warm up, Paspalum produces yellow-green leaves that look like summer grass, and as temperatures continue to increase, the leaves take on a darker colour and develop into tough clumps of grass.

 Paspalum grows in soils of all types and has excellent heat and drought tolerance, but browns off after a few frosts and becomes dormant.